Claude for operations teams: the practical guide

 Start with people who want it.
 Identifying early adopters and giving them tools to champion AI creates a ripple effect.
 Their success stories matter more than executive mandates.
 One operations manager getting Claude to work for invoice processing tells other operations managers it’s real.

 Some features matter more for operations than others.
-Here’s what actually moves the needle:
+Here’s what actually moves the needle.

-These aren’t theoretical.
 Altana reports development velocity improvements of 2-10x across engineering teams using these features.
 When your operations team spends less time on documentation mechanics, they spend more time on what the documentation should actually say.

-Making it stick
+Making it stick after the first month

 Build feedback loops that matter.
 Not satisfaction surveys.
 Actual workflow metrics.
 How long does compliance reporting take now versus before?
 How many SOP revision cycles do you need?
 Track what changes and share those numbers with the team monthly.
+Numbers are harder to ignore than feelings.

 About the Author

-Amit Kothari is an experienced consultant, advisor, and educator specializing in AI and operations.
+Amit Kothari is an experienced consultant, advisor, coach, and educator specializing in AI and operations for executives and their companies.
 With 25+ years of experience and as the founder of Tallyfy (raised $3.6m), he helps mid-size companies identify, plan, and implement practical AI solutions that actually work.
 Originally British and now based in St. Louis, MO, Amit combines deep technical expertise with real-world business understanding.

 Disclaimer: The content in this article represents personal opinions based on extensive research and practical experience.
 While every effort has been made to ensure accuracy through data analysis and source verification, this should not be considered professional advice.
 Always consult with qualified professionals for decisions specific to your situation.